 If desired, separate correlation matrices for each epoch can be obtained.

-For envelope correlations, this is the default return if you use
+For envelope correlations, this is done by passing

 Now we can plot correlation matrices.
 We’ll compare the first and last 30-second epochs of the recording:

 first_30 = corr_matrix last_30 = corr_matrix[-1] corr_matrices = [first_30, last_30] color_lims = np.percentile(np.array(corr_matrices), [5, 95]) titles = ['First 30 Seconds', 'Last 30 Seconds'] fig, axes = plt.subplots(nrows=1, ncols=2) fig.suptitle('Correlation Matrices from First 30 Seconds and Last 30 Seconds') for ci, corr_matrix in enumerate(corr_matrices): ax = axes[ci] mpbl = ax.imshow(corr_matrix, clim=color_lims) ax.set_xlabel(titles[ci]) fig.subplots_adjust(right=0.8) cax = fig.add_axes([0.85, 0.2, 0.025, 0.6]) cbar = fig.colorbar(ax.images, cax=cax) cbar.set_label('Correlation Coefficient')

 Total running time of the script: ( 0 minutes 48.469 seconds)